diogro/expressionVariance-manuscript/main.md

 In order to project a particular gene onto the PC1 of the between-study correlation matrix, we impute missing values using a PCA-based imputation [@Husson2019-sl].
 The imputation procedure has minimal effect on the ranking, and imputing missing SD ranks at the beginning or at the end of the ranks produces similar results.
 We also create a tissue-specific variance ranking, using the same ranking procedure but joining studies done in the same tissue type.
-For this tissue level ranking, we only use genes that are expressed in all studies of a given tissue.
+For this tissue-level ranking, we only use genes that are expressed in all studies of a given tissue.
 For tissues that are represented by a single study, we use the SD ranking for that study as the tissue rank.
 We further investigate the tissue-level expression variance ranks as they relate to genomic regulation.